 L. McNulty offered ICPAN a free table for NAPANc conference.
 Action: L. Van Loon will look after it.

-Action: J. Brady will email L. Van Loon business card template, A. Winter will send Aussie flag and posters with C. Douglas (Alberta North President) as A. Winter is not attending the NAPANc conference this year.
+Action: J. Brady will mail L. Van Loon business cards, little flags garland, and beach ball globes for use at NAPANc, A. Winter will send Aussie flag and posters with C. Douglas (Alberta North President) as A. Winter is not attending the NAPANc conference this year.

 Direct Marketing: Action: by All Inform all organization’s to make sure all members realize and understand they are members of ICPAN.